Avery Fisher

 I hadn't previously been working in this area, so I started by grounding myself, and then the team in the core problem we are trying to solve.

-People waste time in irrelavant meetings due to FOMO
+People waste time in irrelevant meetings due to FOMO

 +